 Besides qualitatively improving the performance of the late-time plateau as an indicator of integrability, our multiseed upgrade of Krylov complexity offers a conceptual advantage in that the new quantity gives a characterization of the physical theory as such, rather than a characterization of the time evolution of the chosen seed operator.
-The way a collection of all simple operators in the theory enters the considerations creates a novel bridge between Krylov and Nielsen complexity as applied to quantum evolution, and more broadly strengthens the contact with computational complexity theory, where the notion of simple elementary operations is of crucial importance. {\it Acknowledgments.---} We thank Marine De Clerck and Philip Hacker for discussions and collaboration on related topics, as well as sharing their codes for simulating spin chains \cite{spincode}.
-We also thank Adrián Sánchez Garrido for correspondence on numerical implementations of the Lanczos algorithm.
-This work has been supported by the Research Foundation Flanders (FWO) through project G012222N, and by Vrije Universiteit Brussel through the Strategic Research Program High-Energy Physics.
-OE is supported by Thailand NSRF via PMU-B (grant number B13F670063).
-GP is supported by a PhD fellowship from FWO.
+The way a collection of all simple operators in the theory enters the considerations creates a novel bridge between Krylov and Nielsen complexity as applied to quantum evolution, and more broadly strengthens the contact with computational complexity theory, where the notion of simple elementary operations is of crucial importance. \onecolumngrid